-The Bellevue community is engaged in a wide array of civic activities, such as volunteering at parks, serving on boards and commissions, participating in the city's flagship engagement class (Bellevue Essentials), hosting community gatherings and volunteering as mediators, among many other activities.
-City staff actively seek community input through a wide variety of inclusive, innovative and proven outreach methods to educate the public about issues and incorporate community ideas into plans, projects and budgets.
+The Bellevue community is engaged in a wide array of civic activities such as volunteering at parks, serving on boards and commissions, participating in the city's flagship engagement class, Bellevue Essentials, hosting community gatherings, and volunteering as mediators among many other activities.
+City staff actively seek community input through a wide variety of inclusive, innovative and proven outreach methods to educate the public about the substance of issues and incorporate community ideas into plans, projects and budgets.
 When the needs and interest of all community members are considered, the city makes more sustainable, actionable, and community-informed decisions.
-This commitment to inclusive and effective community engagement promotes transparency, accessibility and greater trust between the city government and the Bellevue community.
+This commitment to inclusive and effective community engagement promotes transparency, accessibility and higher levels of community trust between the city government and the Bellevue community.